 - High deductibles and copays reduce employee access to healthcare, resulting in worsening health and well-being.

 - Lowering cost sharing can increase employees’ access to appropriate care and lower healthcare expenses overall.

-- Group captive insurance gives you the freedom to design your plan with lower deductibles and copays to reduce costs and provide better access to care.
+- Self-funded group captive insurance gives you the freedom to design your plan with lower deductibles and copays to reduce costs and provide better access to care.

 Employers and employees face ever-rising costs of employee healthcare benefits.
 High deductibles and copays may lower upfront costs but often result in reduced access to quality healthcare and increased expenses for employers and their employees down the line.